Holland Park, Queensland: History

 Holland Park Baptist Church opened on Saturday 15 December 1928 by the President of the Baptist Union, Reverend Alfred George Weller.
 The new church was 30 by 18 ft and was an old building that they had acquired and removed from another site and reconstructed at 10 Yuletide Street off Logan Road, now in Holland Park West.
 In 1970 a new church building was constructed on the site, with the former church relocated to the rear of the site.
 The Grace Bible Church which now occupies the site is not affiliated with the Baptist Union.

 Holland Park State School opened on 28 January 1929.

 Mount Thompson Crematorium officially opened on Sunday 9 September 1934, Queensland's first crematorium.

 Construction of the Catholic school commenced on Sunday 26 July 1936 when Duhig placed the foundation stone for school.
-On Sunday 1 November 1936 Duhig officially opened St Joachim's school, announcing that a brick church would soon be built alongside the school.
-The school commenced operation on 1 February 1938 operated by the Sisters of St Joseph.
+On Sunday 1 November 1936 Duhig officially opened Saint Joachim's school, announcing that a brick church would soon be built alongside the school.
+The school commenced operation on 1 February 1938 operated by the Sisters of Saint Joseph.
 On Sunday 14 March 1937, Duhig opened the presbytery for the church.

 During World War II, the United States Army established the 42nd General Hospital with over 2000 beds on Logan Road in 1942.
 After the war, Brisbane had a housing shortage and people began squatting in some of the American army hospital huts, then owned by the Australian Government.
 In 1947, the Queensland Government began to convert the huts to be more suitable for housing and the squatters became official tenants of the Queensland Housing Commission.

+After World War II, the area saw heavy residential development.
 Holland Park Housing Settlement School opened on 27 January 1948.
 It closed on 22 January 1956 to be replaced by Seville Road State School which opened on 23 January 1956.